Astro A40 vs A50 Gaming Headsets Comparison

-The mixamp for the A40 is external and the A50 has an internal mixamp in the ear cup piece on the right side.
-The advantage of having an external setup is you can use with other mixamps for direct communication and this unit also has some sound processing included as well.
+The headset mixamp for the A40 is external and the A50 has an internal mixamp in the ear cups piece on the right side.
+The advantage of having an external setup is you can use with other mixamps for direct voice communication and this unit also has some sound processing included as well.

 Final Thoughts – Which is Better?

 As far as performance, it is very difficult to put one of these headsets significantly above the other.
 The best headset choice will most likely be determined by a few things for most users when it comes to choosing between these models, price, wired/wireless and battery life.

 There is a $50 cost difference between the A40 and A50, with the A50 being more expensive due to its wireless feature.
 While $50 can be a significant amount of money, if wireless audio is an important feature and you will be using the headset frequently, then it may well be worth it.
 You can check out the latest pricing discounts on the A50 here.